Akufo-Addo is special guest of honour at 5th Ghana CEO Summit

 The summit, which is the initiative of Chief Executives Network Ghana Limited, is being organized in partnership with Deloitte, Ghana Investment Promotion Center and State Interest and Governance Authority.

-This year’s summit is the 5th edition of the program which began in 2016 and has been held annually except in 2020, where organizers unavoidably postponed it in compliance with restrictions imposed as part of measures to obviate the spread of COVID-19 infections.
+This year’s summit is the 5th edition of the program which began in 2016 and has been held annually except in 2020, where organizers unavoidable postponed it in compliance with restrictions imposed as part of measures to obviate the spread of Covid-19 infections.

 The summit is committed to unlocking Ghana’s economic potential by offering concrete, innovative and actionable solutions, championing private sector led growth, leading discussions around innovative public policies and best growth-oriented business practices to help the country move forward, build resilient companies and outstanding CEOs.